Moment categories and operads: Hypermoment categories

 \begin{dfn} An extensional hypermoment category is called \emph{strongly extensional} if for every family of active morphisms $(f_\al:U_\al\rAct B_\al)_{\al\in\el(A)}$ indexed by the elementary subobjects $\al:U_\al\rIn A$ of $A$, there is an essentially unique active morphism $f:A\rAct B$ such that the active part of $f\circ\al$ is $f_\alpha$ for all $\al\in\el(A)$.\end{dfn}

-A unital hypermoment category $\CC$ is strongly extensional provided $\CC$ is extensional, strongly unital, and pushing forward along any active morphism $f:A\rAct B$ takes the density colimit cone of $A$ to a colimit cone of $B$ (in $\CC_{in}$).
+A unital hypermoment category $\CC$ is strongly extensional provided $\CC$ is extensional, strongly unital, and pushing forward along any active morphism $f:A\rAct B$ takes the density colimit cocone of $A$ to a colimit cocone of $B$ (in $\CC_{in}$).
 This property holds in all examples we have considered so far, except for the hypermoment categories arising as plus construction where a weaker condition holds.

 Observe that the objects $([n],A_\bullet)$ of $\CC^+$, the $\CC$-trees, are graded by their height $\hgt([n],A_\bullet)=n$.
 The elementary subobjects $\alpha:([1],U\rAct A)\rIn([n],A_\bullet)$, i.e. the vertices of $([n],A_\bullet)$, are also graded by their height $\hgt(\al)$, formally defined by the image $[\hgt(\al),\hgt(\al)+1]$ of the interval $[1]$ under the inert morphism $\alpha$.
 Both gradings are the natural one's in the special case $\CC^+=\Gamma^+$, cf. Appendix \ref{dendrixappendix}.